PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 "I don't think so.
 I don't think children who sleep in a pile of sticks against the lower wall are spoken of in prophecy"

+---

+Oh my Lady, welcome to Boltac's

+"It's a secret of the trade, treat the serving girl's like ladies and the ladies like serving girls.
+They LOVE that!"

+I know a man in Brythria, has the finest daggers money can buy.